 - Other foods high in geosmin are lettuce, mushrooms, spinach, and catfish.

-What do you do with boiled beets?
+What do you do with this vegetable?

 - Soups (Borscht)